slane2014/Data_Cleaning_course_project/README.md

 comma is used to describe the rance in some of the variables, such as fBodyAcc-bandsEnergy()-1,8.
 Next, the string "BodyBody" appears in some variable names, so we change these occurrences to "Body".
-Finally, for variables that start with a "f" or "t", we replace these strings with "force" and "time", respectively.
+Finally, for variables that start with a "f" or "t", we replace these strings with "frequency" and "time", respectively.
 The result of STEP 4 is a 10299 x 81 data frame, called aggr, with cleaned and descriptive variable names.

 ##### STEP 5